MariSelvi03/EI-STUDY/README.md

 ## Usage

-- **Joining a Chat Room**: Input a chat room ID and connect to join the specified room.
+- **Joining a Chat Room**: Type in a chat room ID and connect to join the specified room.
 - **Sending Messages**: Type messages into the text field and click Send or press Enter.
 - **Private Messaging**: Use the /pm command followed by the recipient's username and the message text to send private messages.
-- **Viewing Message History**: Use the /history command to retrieve and display the message history of the current chat room.

 ---